H-infinity is not E-infinity: spaces and spectra

 \section{$L(n)$ spaces and spectra}

-\begin{notation} Let $\mathscr{L}$ be the linear isometries operad.
-We will abuse notation and let $L$ to denote the associated reduced monad on pointed spaces with Cartesian products, spaces under $S^0$ with smash products, and spectra under $S^0$ with smash products. \end{notation}
+Let $\mathcal{L}$ be the linear isometries operad.
+We will abuse notation and let $L$ denote the associated reduced monad on pointed spaces with Cartesian products, spaces under $S^0$ with smash products, and spectra under $S^0$ with smash products.

 In particular: \begin{itemize} \item $L$ is an endofunctor on pointed spaces satisfying where $\sim$ represents the obvious base point identifications. \item $L$ is an endofunctor on spaces under $S^0$ satisfying where $\sim$ represents the obvious unit map identifications. \item $L$ is an endofunctor on the Lewis-May-Steinberger category of spectra (see \cite{LMS86}) under $S^0$ satisfying where $\sim$ represents the obvious unit map identifications (see \cite[4.9,6.1]{EKMM97}). \end{itemize}